zacanger/niddesa/text/generated-translations/cullaniddesa/10-sinhala-google.md

 Are.
 Because you have understood the Four Noble Paths, you will know the name and the image.
 Knowing the name body and the image body, the name body and the image body are saved.
 Extreme ratios are avoided.
-Meaning does not go to numbers Is the relic of Nirvana, the innumerable remnants of the Anupadi.
+Meaning does not go to numbers Is the relic of Nibbana, the innumerable remnants of the Anupadi.
 In the morning Will not come.
 Does not go to the charter.
 Kshatriya or Brahmin Vaishya or Shudra or household or Pravrajita or God Human or morphological or morphological or sensuous or unconscious or neoconservative